Jessica Snow: Work

 Snow utilizes techniques, mediums, and approaches from multiple different aesthetic disciplines in order to create her work.
-Prior to completing a final composition she often executes as many as 20 preliminary sketches in pencil or pen.
+Her recent work is the result of interacting with the sea to create spontaneous paintings, in which the seawater and paint interact.
+In prior bodies of work, she would occasionally create as many as 20 preliminary sketches in pencil or pen.
 Which art medium she uses depends on what surface material she is using at the time.
 For example, on one of her artist's pages, it states: "when working with paper, panels or walls, she will employ acrylics while she will paint with oil on canvas or linen.
 She also recently experimented working on Dibond, a lightweight aluminum panel where she will combine both oil and acrylic and sometimes will use a black fine-point pen when drawing on the surface".
-In a review of Snow's work on SFGate, art critic Kenneth Baker wrote: "Snow's paintings have the meandering, episodic quality of her occasional installation pieces.
-Abstractions that evoke maps and micro-cityscapes and circuitry, they suggest a mind flitting among fixations -- on a color here, a shape, texture or technique there.
-"Further Shore of Yesterday" (2005), though the most poised work on view, suggests something made by Joan Miro on speed."

 Exhibitions

-Snow's work has exhibited extensively, including at the Sonoma Valley Museum of Art in Sonoma, California, The Crocker Art Museum in Sacramento, California, the Riverside Art Museum in Riverside, California, the University of California, San Diego Art Museum, the Monterey Museum of Art (MMA) in Monterey, California, and at the US Embassy, in Montevideo, Uruguay.
+Snow’s artwork has been extensively exhibited in the United States and abroad.
+Her body of work on the ancient Greek goddesses was exhibited at Greece’s Ionion Center for the Arts and Culture, where she completed a residency.
+Her recent body of work, 'Minoan Stories', was featured in a solo exhibition at Pastine Projects in San Francisco.
+Snow's work was featured in a group exhibition at the U.S. Embassy in Helsinki along with the artwork of Roy Lichtenstein and other notable artists.
+Snow's work is also featured in the exhibition's catalog.
+Other noteworthy exhibitions of Snow's art took place including at the Sonoma Valley Museum of Art in Sonoma, California, The Crocker Art Museum in Sacramento, California, the Riverside Art Museum in Riverside, California, the University of California, San Diego Art Museum, the Monterey Museum of Art (MMA) in Monterey, California, and at the US Embassy, in Montevideo, Uruguay.
 Snow was an Artist-Ambassador for the United States Department of State to Uruguay in 2007.
 Recent exhibitions include ‘Badass Color’, a 2-person exhibition at Le Pavé d’Orsay in Paris and The 5th International Biennale of Non-Objective Art in Pont de Claix, France.
-Snow recently received the Denis Diderot Fellowship residency program at the Château d'Orquevaux Artist Residency in France, which she will attend in 2020.
+Snow recently received the Denis Diderot Fellowship residency program at the Château d'Orquevaux.